 Our forum feature (Discussion) is another example of such functionality, that’s peripheral to eLearning management, but solves real problems that customers engaged in corporate training have (in this case, how to have a discussion between learners and between learners and instructors, and how to build a “community of learning”).

-In this post, we had a look at 5 features that, in our opinion, and based on our experiences with thousands of learners and businesses, make TalentLMS stand out as the best LMS for business – and one of the best LMS software options for commercial eLearning (don’t even take our word for it, just read one of the many great TalentLMS reviews out there!)
+In this post, we had a look at 5 features that our customers love.
+Based on reviews from G2 Crowd, other established sources and our experiences with thousands of learners and businesses, TalentLMS stands out as the best LMS for business – and one of the best LMS software options for commercial eLearning.
+(Don’t even take our word for it, just read one of the many great TalentLMS reviews out there!)

 We believe that these features should be present in all LMS platforms, but they are of course, far from an exhaustive list of TalentLMS’ strong points.
 We are determined to refine those strong points, even more, improve on areas that we might currently be lacking, and keep stacking those awards in our mantelpiece.